victorbash400/scout/scout-backend/tools.md

 | STRANDS_RSS_STORAGE_PATH | Default storage path where rss feeds are stored locally | strands_rss_feeds (this may vary based on your system) |

+## Contributing ❤️

+This is a community-driven project, powered by passionate developers like you.
+We enthusiastically welcome contributions from everyone, regardless of experience level—your unique perspective is valuable to us!

+### How to Get Started?

+1. **Find your first opportunity**: If you're new to the project, explore our labeled "good first issues" for beginner-friendly tasks.
+2. **Understand our workflow**: Review our [Contributing Guide](CONTRIBUTING.md)  to learn about our development setup, coding standards, and pull request process.
+3. **Make your impact**: Contributions come in many forms—fixing bugs, enhancing documentation, improving performance, adding features, writing tests, or refining the user experience.
+4. **Submit your work**: When you're ready, submit a well-documented pull request, and our maintainers will provide feedback to help get your changes merged.

+Your questions, insights, and ideas are always welcome!

+Together, we're building something meaningful that impacts real users.
+We look forward to collaborating with you!

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.